Where is the Oregon National Historic Trail?

 Much like a national park, a national historic trail is created by an act of Congress.
 National historic trails are congressionally designated official routes that reflect the research, review, and recommendation of many trail experts.
 National historic trails commemorate historic trade, migration, and other routes important to American culture.

-The Oregon National Historic Trail is administered by the National Park Service (National Trails Intermountain Region), but the actual route on the ground is owned or managed by public, private, nonprofit, state, county, and local landowners.
-National Trails Intermountain Region works with these landowners to identify the historic trail resources, provide site planning and design, map the trail, and develop educational opportunities.
-National Trails Intermountain Region does not own any land on the trail.
+The Trail is administered by the National Park Service (National Trails office), but the actual route on the ground is owned or managed by public, private, nonprofit, state, county, and local landowners.
+National Trails staff work with these landowners to identify the historic trail resources, provide site planning and design, map the trail, and develop educational opportunities.
+The National Trails office does not own any land on the trail.